mulesoft/data-weave-tutorial/src/main/docs/4 - Variables & Logical Operators/4.1 - Variable Access/description.md

 ## Exercise

-Let's complete the last challenge again, but this time using a variable to avoid repeated references.
+Let's complete the last challenge again, but this time using a variable to avoid repeated expressions (in this case `payload.secondLevel`).

 ---
 #### Input: